-By “moderated” we mean subscription requests, message posting requests by non-subscribers, and attempts to post messages greater than the size limit (currently 100kb) are held for moderation, which is currently handled in less than a day in most cases.
-After the first 3 1/2 years of operation the list has been free of SPAM while also remaining totally open to candid discussion by subscribers.
+By “moderated” we mean subscription requests, message posting requests by non-subscribers, and attempts to post messages greater than the size limit (currently 100kB) are held for moderation, which is currently handled in less than a day in most cases.
+After the first six years of operation the list has been free of SPAM while also remaining totally open to candid discussion by subscribers.

 Subscribers by default get a copy of each email msg sent to the list.
 This can be switched to a daily digest format, email can be switched off/on, only one of multiple email addresses corresponding to the same individual can receive list mail, etc. Just visit the list info page and log in to adjust settings.
-A reminder about the list is mailed to all subscribers on the first of every month.
+Monthly reminders are disabled: visit this page for instructions for a forgotten password.
 Nontrivial passwords are important to subscriber’s reputations.

 NOTE WELL that this list uses “old school” (pre-Arpanet, let alone pre-Internet) reply semantics: a plain “reply” to a list message goes to the poster (author) of that message ONLY.
 To reply to the entire list use “reply all”, “reply list” or the equivalent in your mail reader and notice that the list address (firstname.lastname@example.org) is included in a “to” or “cc” header if you’re not sure of what a “send” is going to do.
 The intent of this is to avoid the list containing a lot of “I just had mayo on my ham sandwich” messages going to the entire list instead of the one individual who posted an earlier message suggesting that he/she might care what you had on your sandwich.
 That said, nobody should get worried or upset when msgs go to “everybody” when they weren’t intended to.
 And apologies in advance for the pain and suffering caused by the need to resend or forward a message to get it to the whole list when this (less and less common) default is forgotten.

 There are bread crumbs to info about the list at the bottom of every list message.